 Failure to Launch Program vs Wilderness Therapy

-Much of our approach is similar to that of a Wilderness Therapy Program but with some key differences.
+Much of our approach is like that of a Wilderness Therapy Program but with some key differences.
 Wilderness Therapy Programs work as follows:

 “By exposing patients to interpersonal problems, therapy and group activities in an unfamiliar context away from home, wilderness therapy encourages the development of healthy self-esteem and social skills.
 Encountering familiar problems in an unfamiliar context may shed new light on existing problems.
 By solving the natural challenges posed by a wilderness environment, patients may build up courage to face real-world problems on their own.
 Additionally, physical activity alone may improve physical and mental health.” https://en.wikipedia.org